neektza/nikicajokic.me/_posts/2014-07-23-eventmachine_internals_and_the_reactor_pattern.md

 [^1]: FNCTL
 [^2]: EventMachine previously used a Pipe, but now uses an UDP socket to signal a loopbreak because pipes aren't available on Windows machines.
 I find the pipe implementation cleaner and more elegant so I present it as such here.
 [^3]: Fetching is done in a thread-safe manner since Ruby's Queue implementation is thread-safe.
 That's why you should always use it instead of rolling your own custom, Array backed queue.
-[^4]: It's important to note that there needn't actually be a callback since since we don't need to provide one when deferring if we don't care about the result.
+[^4]: It's important to note that there needn't actually be a callback since we don't need to provide one when deferring if we don't care about the result.
 [^6]: Just a wrapper over the C